jenkinsci/github-pr-comment-build-plugin/README.md

 ### Releasing new versions

-Use the instructions found [in the Jenkins docs](https://www.jenkins.io/doc/developer/publishing/releasing/).
+Use the instructions found [in the Jenkins docs](https://www.jenkins.io/doc/developer/publishing/releasing/) for GitHub releases.
+The main point here is to make sure the PR that releases a new feature has the "enhancement" label on it, and this will automatically trigger a new release.